 We believe that AeroRepública's revenues were approximately \$87 million for 2003 and approximately \$118 million for 2004.
 We also believe that during those years AeroRepública operated with very low net operating margins and experienced a net loss in 2003.
 However, in the course of our due diligence investigations in connection with the purchase, we and our external accounting advisors discovered certain inconsistencies in AeroRepública's accounting and internal controls that caused us to believe that its published financial statements as prepared under Colombian GAAP may not have accurately reflected its results of operations for the years covered.
 Since we acquired AeroRepública, we have retained an internationally recognized accounting firm to assist us in the maintenance of accounting records, perform additional analyses and post-closing procedures necessary for the preparation of AeroRepública's financial statements and provide other assistance in areas in which AeroRepública had insufficient internal resources.
 Additionally, our accounting personnel have been directly involved in the preparation and review of AeroRepública's financial information consolidated into our financial statements subsequent to the acquisition.
 As a result, we believe the financial information of AeroRepública that is consolidated into our financial statements has been prepared in accordance with U.S. GAAP and that our interim financial statements for the periods subsequent to our acquisition of AeroRepública are materially correct.
 Our management and audit committee are developing plans for the remediation of the deficiencies in AeroRepública's internal controls.
 These plans include additional oversight by our accounting personnel, further education and training in U.S. GAAP for AeroRepública's existing personnel and engaging outside resources to assist in the design and implementation of additional internal controls.
-We expect to carry out these plans during the next year in connection with our initial assessment of our internal control over financial reporting as of December 31, 2006, as required by Section 404 of the Sarbanes-Oxley Act of 2002.
-The consolidation of AeroRepública into our results of operations has substantially increased our revenues and decreased our operating margins and is likely to do so for the foreseeable future.
+We expect to carry out these plans during the next year in connection with our initial assessment of our internal friends and family typically place a higher emphasis on lower fares, whereas business passengers typically place a higher emphasis on flight frequency, on-time performance, breadth of network and service enhancements, including loyalty programs and airport lounges.